FriendsOfEpub/blitzck-cli/README.md

 # blitzck-cli

-A tool that gives you EPUB Reading Systems’ support from the command line interface
+A tool that gives you EPUB Reading Systems’ support, mimetypes, namespaces, and ARIA mappings from the command line interface

 ## Install